 A sworn translation shows that the document translation is genuine, much like a notarized translation does.
 But unlike the notarized kinds, sworn translations do not have to be signed in front of a notary public.
 Instead, the seal of a sworn translator is enough.

-You’re most likely to need sworn translation for legal documents.
-Patent certificates and documents to incorporate a company are some examples of paperwork than might require sworn translation.
+You’re most likely to need a sworn translation for legal documents.
+Patent certificates and documents to incorporate a company are some examples of paperwork that might require sworn translation.

 Not sure exactly what type of legal translation your document requires?
 Call or email us today.

 With more than 35 years experience providing professional legal translations, we are the premier source of language support.